64th Annual Scientific Meeting of the Australian Mammal Society

-On Wednesday, 4th of July, we will wrap up the technical sessions and present the awards.
+On Wednesday, 4th of July, we will wrap up the general sessions and present the awards.

 On Friday, 6th July, two conference tours will provide opportunities to see unique Queensland mammals and other wildlife, featuring the ancient Gondwanan rainforest of the Scenic Rim via O’Reilly’s, Lamington NP and a trip to Dreamworld wildlife park, including a behind-the-scenes tour and day entry into the park.

 Winter is a great time of year to visit Brisbane where days are typically mild and sunny, the nights cool and clear.
 If you have kids, there are lots of things to do in Brisbane; click here for a prospectus of activities and entertainment options.

 The organizing committee is looking forward to welcoming AMS members to Brisbane in July.
 We hope to see you at the conference!